adly-nady/adly-nady/README.md

 - 🔹 Skilled in **Machine Learning** and **Deep Learning** for AI-based solutions.
 - 🔹 Hands-on with **Computer Vision** for real-world applications.
 - 🔹 Proficient in managing teams, leading projects, and delivering high-quality software.
+- 🔹 **Instructor at IEEE**: Delivered training and lectures on AI, machine learning, and computer vision.

 ---